gatech-genemark/MetaGeneMark-2-exp/README.md

 See `info/reproduce.[html|pdf]` for more information.

+## Installing MetaGeneMarkS locally
+Running MetaGeneMarkS using automatic genetic code detection is done through the =run_mgm.pl= script found in =$code/hmm_src=.
+The below compiles the C++ binary and copies all the relevant components to =$bin_external/mgm2_auto=.

+     cd code/hmm_src;
+     pf_makefile=Makefile.macos    # NOTE: change based on operating system make -f $pf_makefile

+This generates a binary =gmhmmp2=.

+## Running MetaGeneMarkS
+Running MetaGeneMarkS with automatic genetic code detection is done using =run_mgm.pl=.
+The following files should be in the same directory: =run_mgm.pl=, =gmhmmp2=, =mgm2_11.mod=, =mgm2_4.mod=.
+MetaGeneMarkS can then be run (from anywhere) using:

+    $path_to_binary/run_mgm.pl --seq [name]  --out [name]

+    Required options:
+         --seq  [name]            nucleotide sequence of metagenome in FASTA format.
+         --out  [name]            output file with coordinates of predicted protein coding genes.

+    Output options:

+           --nt  [name]           output file with nucleotide sequences of predicted genes in FASTA format.
+           --aa  [name]           output file with protein sequences of predicted genes in FASTA format.
+           --format  [gtf]       format of output file with gene coordinates: gtf or gff3.
+           --clean               delete temporay files

+    Other parameters:
+          --verbose

 ## Reproducing Results

 We provide a document detailing how to reproduce all results.
 This can be found at `info/reproduce.[html|pdf]`